Jonetz/Jonetz.github.io/_posts/2023-06-03-MOFormers.md

     <i>Figure 2: Structure of MOF-ID and MOF-Key Identifiers, taken from [2]</i>
 </div>

+### What is it actually that we are trying to predict?
+We want a network that is ideal for finetuning towards the prediction of certain material properties.
+These properties include for example CO2, Methane or H2 adsorption rates in atmospheric pressure, or more specific attributes such as storage for a specifc drug that now can be delivered straight in a non gasenous form.
+These properties are often so specific that each model has to be adjusted (at least in the regression head) for each use, therefore it is essential to provide a most versatile model that includes a lot of different material parameters in the latent representation that has to be finetuned.

 ## What can we do with machine learning
 As previously mentioned, density functional theory (DFT) simulations provide the most accurate data, making it the benchmark for comparison (considered the gold standard, despite its inherent limitations).
 Consequently our approach only offers a more computationally efficient method, this means in contrast to (sub-)atomic simulations we are able to test a lot more MOFs for different properties and still be efficient, vertical scalability (this means our MOFs can be a lot more complex and we can enforce even complex hierarchical structures and a lot more smaller variations), and interpretability to help researchers find better MOFs contenders, that can be further analyzed in practice.